Download the all-new Republic app:

 Attack near Checkpoint Charlie

-On December 30, an individual opened fire in a shop near Berlin’s Checkpoint Charlie ahead of New Year celebrations.
-According to a local newspaper, Friedrichstrasse and Kochstrasse intersection near Checkpoint Charlie were cordoned off for police operation.
+On December 30, an individual opened fire in a shop near Berlin’s Checkpoint Charlie ahead of the New Year celebrations.
+According to a local newspaper, the Friedrichstrasse and Kochstrasse intersection near Checkpoint Charlie were cordoned off for police operation.

 Advertisement